MrWolfZ/client-technology-days-2019/1-frameworks/vue.md

 - passionate community
 - caters to designers as well as developers
 - easily configurable build process
+- great tooling (e.g. Vue DevTools)

 ### Lowlights

-- tooling support could be better (especially for TypeScript)
+- IDE support could be better (especially for TypeScript)

 ### Use when: